Morley Opera School

 What you will learn

 The Morley Opera School course is spread over three consecutive terms and designed for singers who possess a secure classical technique wishing to develop and combine stagecraft and performance with existing musical skills; culminating in a public performance each term.
 There are classes to explore: movement; recitative; and stage & recital etiquette.
-You will have the opportunity to work with stage directors
+You will have the opportunity to work with a variety of stage directors, language coaches, vocal coaches and other experts in the field of opera.

 By the end of the course you will be able to